ramigs/ramigs.dev/src/site/posts/2021-06-12-automating-database-backups.md

 As in any process, there's always room for improvement.
 The next steps I'd like to look into:

-- email notifications (specially in the case of failure)
+- Email notifications, specially in the case of failure.
-- secure password management (that would allow removing database and GPG passwords from the main script)
+- Secure password management, that would allow removing database and GPG passwords from the main script.
+[This article](https://smallstep.com/blog/command-line-secrets/) may be a good starting point.

 If you have any comment or suggestion, feel free to share it by opening a PR for [this